BrandonSmithJ/band-adjustment/README.md

   --builddir BUILDDIR   Directory DNN build is located in --gridsearch GRIDSEARCH
-                        Flag to turn on hyperparameter gridsearch
+                        Flag to turn on hyperparameter gridsearch --trainfmt TRAINFMT   Format of training file(s), with %s identifying the source/target name (i.e. Rrs_LUT_%s) --testfmt TESTFMT     Format of file(s) to be converted, with %s identifying the source/target name (i.e. Rrs_LUT_%s)

 ```

 For example, to create an adjustment from AERONET -> VIIRS using the supplied in situ file, you can run: